Level-2/Dice/README.md

 Updates
 ------------

+04/09/2014
+* Pushed PHP5.6 branch live.
+This is slightly more efficient using PHP5.6 features.
+For PHP5.4-PHP5.5 please see the relevant branch.
+This version will be maintained until PHP5.6 is more widespread.

 26/08/2014
 * Added PHP5.6 branch.
 Tidied up code by using PHP5.6 features.
 This will be moved to master when PHP5.6 is released